Spyrko/Badge-Generator/README.md

 ## Input
 The csv must have the following shape:
 **Name;Handle;Organization;ID**
-You can escape characters for csv import by **\**
-Note that you might need some additional escapes for latex
+You can escape characters for csv import by **\\** Note that you might need some additional escapes for LaTeX

+## Profiles
+You can edit or add profiles in profiles.py
+Make sure you add your profile to the dict and the default profile is a valid key of that dict